quangvy2703/Up-Down-Captioner/README.md

 By default, the provided training scripts assume that two gpus are available, with indices 0,1.
 Training on two gpus takes around 9 hours.
 Any NVIDIA GPU with 8GB or larger memory should be OK.
 Training scripts and prototxt files will require minor modifications to train on a single gpu (e.g. set `iter_size` to 2).

 ### Installation

-All instructions are from the top level directory.
+You can follow the installing steps base on https://chunml.github.io/ChunML.github.io/project/Installing-Caffe-Ubuntu/ But remember using this caffe version(contain Faster-RCNN) All instructions are from the top level directory.
 To run the demo, should be only steps 1-4 required (remaining steps are for training a model).

 1. Clone the Up-Down-Captioner repository: